Home › Functions › Quiz (Functions)

 Prints "Hello!" and 1

-Explanation: A void function cannot return a value. return 1; is a compile error.
+Explanation: A void function can't return a value, so return 1; is a compile error .
+Inside a void function you can only use return; with no value.

 Question 4 — Declaration and call order